dragonvedb/deltalore/content/Doctor W. D. Gaster.md

 *Doctor W. D. Gaster is a mysterious hidden character in UNDERTALE and DELTARUNE.
 He seems to be extremely important to the overarching narrative of DELTARUNE, yet very little is known about him definitively.*

-IN UNDERTALE, Doctor W. D. Gaster is a secret side-character, featured only in rare random events and unused game code.
+**IN UNDERTALE**, Doctor W. D. Gaster is a secret side-character, featured only in rare random events and unused game code.

 Most of the information related to Dr. Gaster comes from the so-called "<a onclick="loadFile('Gaster Followers.md')">Gaster Followers</a>", that have a chance to appear in various locations around Hotland if the hidden <a onclick="loadFile('Fun Events.md')">Fun Value</a> is set to 61, 62, or 63.
 They explain that Doctor W. D. Gaster was a brilliant inventor, who created the <a onclick="loadFile('CORE.md')">CORE</a> and held the position of the royal scientist before <a onclick="loadFile('Alphys.md')">Alphys</a>.